graphql-mocks/graphql-mocks/packages/docs/docs/paper/guides/managing-ids.md

 #### Using auto-incrementing IDs

-For most testing and development cases this should run fast enough, after each transaction.
+For most testing and development cases this should run fast enough, and only after each transaction.
 In the case this is too slow a custom operation could be created (see below).

 ```js
 function autoIncrementIdHook({ getStore }) {